kevinmildau/msFeaST/readme.md

 [7] dplyr_1.1.4
 ```

 This set-up has been tested on a macos-arm64 machine.
 It should work identically in linux.

-In windows, the commands must be run from within the the ANACONDA PROMPT ({ANACONDA SET-UP}(https://www.anaconda.com/download#downloads)).
+*UNTESTED*: In windows, the commands should be run from within the the ANACONDA PROMPT required for conda use ([ANACONDA SET-UP](https://www.anaconda.com/download#downloads)).
+This ANACONDA PROMPT will also be required to start the tool within the right environment and run the jupyter-notebooks.

 **Known Problems:**
 In rare cases where the RScript command is run from the terminal prior to the conda installation of R as instructed above, the temporary cached path to R used within conda may be faulty.